 Who this is for

-Job-seekers applying to companies that still expect a cover letter, career-switchers explaining a non-linear path, senior candidates pitching scope, anyone who can’t get to the second-round on resume alone.
+Job-seekers applying to companies that still expect a cover letter, career-switchers explaining a non-linear path, senior candidates pitching scope, and anyone who can’t get to the second round on resume alone.

 When not to use these prompts

-Don’t bother with these when the application explicitly says “no cover letter” AND the role is high-volume (recruiters skim 30 seconds — your resume + portfolio carry more weight).
-Also avoid for in-network referrals where a 3-line Slack DM already says more than any letter.
+Skip these when the application explicitly says “no cover letter” AND the role is high-volume — at large companies doing volume screening, the letter is rarely read before the phone screen, so your resume and portfolio carry more weight.
+Also skip them for in-network referrals where a 3-line Slack DM already says more than any letter.

 A cover-letter prompt should always carry six elements:

-- Company-specific hook: one product / blog post / launch / metric that you can’t paste into a different company.
+- Company-specific hook: one product, blog post, launch, or metric you could not paste into a different company’s letter.

-- Personal proof line: one concrete achievement with a number or named system, not adjectives.
+- Personal proof line: one concrete achievement with a number or a named system, not adjectives.

 - Why-now reason: a credible reason this role is the right next move, not “I love your mission”.

-- Voice: warm, confident, lowercase-honest — never “esteemed organization”.
+- Voice: warm, confident, plain-spoken — never “esteemed organization”.

 - Length: 200-300 words.
 Anything longer competes with the resume and loses.

-- Closing ask: a specific 1-line CTA (a conversation, a take-home, a portfolio link) — not “I look forward to hearing from you”.
+- Closing ask: a specific one-line CTA (a conversation, a take-home, a portfolio link) — not “I look forward to hearing from you”.

 Best for